Recreation Reserves

-Whakamaru Domain is a lakeside reserve on the edge of Lake Whakamaru, one of the hydro-electric lakes on the Waikato River.
-The domain offers a boat ramp, free hot showers, BBQ areas, and a camping area alongside a stretch of grass running down to the water — a practical and scenic base for exploring the hydro lakes corridor and the Waikato River Trails.
+Whakamaru Domain is a lakeside reserve on the edge of Lake Whakamaru in the South Waikato region.
+The domain provides a boat ramp, free hot showers, BBQ areas, toilets, and a large grassed camping area that runs down to the water.
+It serves as a practical base for visitors exploring the Waikato hydro lakes corridor and the Waikato River Trails network.

 Practical Information